saeyslab/nichenetr/vignettes/target_prediction_evaluation_geneset.md

 ```

 Now, we want to rank the ligands based on their ligand activity.
 In our
-validation study, we showed that the pearson correlation between a
+validation study, we showed that the AUPR between a ligand’s target
-ligand’s target predictions and the observed transcriptional response
+predictions and the observed transcriptional response was the most
-was the most informative measure to define ligand activity.
-Therefore,
+informative measure to define ligand activity.
+Therefore, we will rank
-we will rank the ligands based on their pearson correlation coefficient.
+the ligands based on their AUPR.

 ``` r
 ligand_activities %>% arrange(-pearson)